BabylonJS/OldDocumentationSite/content/How_To/contribute/how_to_start.md

 The ```npm install``` places a number of files in the current directory (This is different to ```npm -g install``` which makes npm available in any folder)

-Gulp --max-old-space-size=8192 builds everything you need to test and debug your code.
+Gulp --max-old-space-size=8192 builds everything you need to test.

-**NOTE** It is possible to [customize your build](/How_To/workloads) by choosing sets of classes to build with.

 ### Do Not Commit